Jason Belmonte’s back Down Under after banner PBA season

 “Playing before like 12 people was a weird sensation, but having my family there was also very special,” Belmonte said.

 A dominant season on the PBA Tour in 2019 earned Belmonte his fifth PBA player of the year and then player of the decade honors.
-There are no official rankings in pro bowling, but Belmonte is generally regarded as the No. 1 player.
+There are no official rankings in pro bowling, but Belmonte is generally acknowledged as the No. 1 player.
 He began playing professionally in 2009.

-Belmonte, 36, admits it’s a difficult time for the bowling industry during the sports shutdown.
+Belmonte, 36, admits it’s a difficult time for the bowling industry during the shutdown of major sports.

 “We are going to have to work really hard to get it back,” Belmonte said.
 “The powers that be are working on making sure of that.”